Azure/Azure-Sentinel/docs/CONTRIBUTING.md

-First of, thanks for contributing to Orion repo hosted in Azure organization!
+First off, thanks for contributing to Orion repo hosted in Azure organization!